savonia-cs/savonia-xunit-helpers/README.md

 - Helper methods for HTML and HtmlClient for UI testing.

 CSV and JSON data providers reads environment variable named TEST_DATA_PREFIX and adds the prefix value to the provided test data filename before loading the data.
 This is used to run the tests with different data for assignment evaluation.

-## Note about web testing

-This package references specific version of AngleSharp to be compatible with [bunit](https://www.nuget.org/packages/bunit). bunit depends on AngleSharp.Diffing which in turn depends on [AngleSharp.Css](https://www.nuget.org/packages/AngleSharp.Css) which has dependency on AngleSharp >= 0.17.0 and < 0.18.0.